-Mr. Raymond Lo has been an independent non-executive director of China Datang Corporation Renewal Power Company Limited, a state-owned enterprise listed on the Main Board of the Hong Kong Stock Exchange (Stock Code: 1798), since August 2013.
+Mr. Raymond Lo has been an independent non-executive director of China Datang Corporation Renewal Power Company Limited (Stock Code: 1798) and China CITIC Financial Asset Management Co., Ltd. (formerly known as China Huarong Asset Management Co., Ltd.) (Stock Code: 2799), since August 2013 and December 2023, respectively.
 He is also currently an independent non-executive director of Multifield International.

-Mr. LO Kam Cheung, Patrick, aged 69, joined the Group as an Independent Non-executive Director in 2021.
+Mr. LO Kam Cheung, Patrick, aged 70, joined the Group as an Independent Non-executive Director in 2021.
 He is a Chartered Accountant in the United Kingdom and Canada, a fellow member of the Hong Kong Institute of Certified Public Accountants, and a member of the Hong Kong Institute of Directors, with extensive experience in auditing and risk advisory.
 Mr. Patrick Lo had served with a big 4 accounting firm for over 10 years, and had managed the internal audit and risk management functions of a fully licensed bank and a mobile operator in Hong Kong respectively for a total of over 15 years.
 Mr. Patrick Lo joined RSM Hong Kong in 2007 as a partner overseeing its Risk Advisory Services Department.
 Before retiring from the firm in 2019, Mr. Patrick Lo had participated in initial public offering assignments of over 50 successfully listed companies.
 The team led by Mr. Patrick Lo at the firm had also provided internal audit, risk management and corporate governance advisory services to more than 20 companies listed in Hong Kong, Singapore, the United States, and the United Kingdom respectively.
-Mr. Patrick Lo is currently a Senior Advisor of RSM Consulting (Hong Kong) Limited.
+Mr. Patrick Lo is currently a Senior Advisor of RSM Hong Kong.

-Mr. Patrick Lo was an independent non-executive director of Da Sen Holdings Group Limited, a company listed on the main board of the Hong Kong Stock Exchange (Stock Code: 1580), from May 2021 to March 2022.
+Mr. Patrick Lo was an independent non-executive director of Da Sen Holdings Group Limited (Stock Code: 1580) from May 2021 to March 2022.
 He is also currently an independent non-executive director of Multifield International.